insyncsolutions/appseconnectdocs/_posts/Transformation/Mapping Techniques/Quickstart/2021-08-20-customising-attribute-mapping.md

 ![Attributemapping Processflow6](../../staticfiles/processflow/media/mapper/attributemapping-processflow6.png)
 7. You can successfully view the attribute under the complex object or Complex Object Collection that you have chosen while creating.
 ![Attributemapping Processflow7](../../staticfiles/processflow/media/mapper/attributemapping-processflow7.png)
-8. Click on the Ellipses (...) of the created Attribute you view the following options in the context menu.
+8. Click on the Ellipses (...) of the created Attribute you can view the following options in the context menu.

-For the attributes which are not mapped, options available is:
+For the attributes which are not mapped, options available is :

-a.
-OPEN
-b.
-Delete Attribute
+- Do Mapping - This will enable you to provide the source application attributes, any functions or variables.
+- Delete Attribute - Enables you to delete the attribute, provided the mapping is not present.
-c.
-Edit Attribute
+- Edit Attribute - You can edit the attribute

-d.
-Add If
-For the attributes which are mapped, options available is:
+On the other hand, for the attributes which are mapped, options available is:
 * Disable - This option is for disabling the mapping, if not required.
 * Open - The mapping window will open, if clicked on Open.
 Here, you can either map or edit an existing mapping.
 * Clear - This option clears out the existing mapping.